the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The conditional rendering is introduced pretty early in React applications.
 It happens when you want to make a decision to render either one or another element.
 Sometimes it means to render an element or nothing.
 After all, a conditional rendering simplest usage can be expressed by an if-else statement in JSX.

-The `result` object in the internal component state is null in the beginning.
+The `result` object in the internal component state is `null` in the beginning.
 So far, the App component returned no elements when the `result` hasn't arrived from the API.
 That's already a conditional rendering, because you return earlier from the `render()` lifecycle method for a certain condition.
 The App component either renders nothing or its elements.

 But let's go one step further.
 It makes more sense to wrap the Table component, which is the only component that depends on the `result`, in an independent conditional rendering.
 Everything else should be displayed, even though there is no `result` yet.
-You can simply use a ternary expression in your JSX.
+You can simply use a ternary operator in your JSX.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~